 SKU stands for Stock Keeping Unit which is an individual item, such as a product or a service that is offered for sale.
 The item is represented by a unique code specific to the company that sells the item.
 The SKU includes specific details about the product such as product size variation and unlike a barcode it is human readable.
 The SKU is unique to each product and variations within a product range.
-The chief benefit of using a SKU code is that businesses can take much more accurate inventories, facilitating more efficient order fulfilment.
+The chief benefit of using a SKU code is that businesses can take much more accurate inventories, facilitating more efficient order fulfillment.

 Why not just use the barcode?

-Many people do use barcodes as a SKU codes in their fulfilment however a SKU should be unique to your company.
+Many people do use barcodes as a SKU codes in their fulfillment however a SKU should be unique to your company.
 If you resell products sourced from a manufacturer they may change the barcodes.
 If that happens then your SKU is out of sync and needs to be updated as will everywhere that SKU is required such as:

-- eCommerce platforms Like Magento
+- eCommerce platforms like Magento

 - Trade customers

-- Fulfilment houses
+- Fulfillment houses

 - Marketplaces such as Amazon

 Even a manufacturer will use their own SKU which is separate from the barcode.
 The benefits of using SKUs is that they are human readable and the relationships between products can be more easily discerned such as different sizes of jeans.
-Also if you sell lots of lines looking at a list of barcode is not very helpful for identifying what the product is without using a scanner or looking up the barcode in a database, negatively affecting order fulfilment.
+Also if you sell lots of lines looking at a list of barcode is not very helpful for identifying what the product is without using a scanner or looking up the barcode in a database, negatively affecting order fulfillment.